 TST’s expectation is that all theses/dissertations will be made available for unrestricted access via T-Space.
 However, in some rare cases, it may be appropriate to restrict partial or full access to the electronic version of the thesis for a defined period of time.
 If there are any intellectual property implications and/or sensitive data that require such restrictions, a student may apply to the TST AD Director for an embargo to be placed on the digital copy of the thesis (for a period of up to two years).
 Students are to use the TST Restrict Thesis Release Date form (bottom of this page).

 The digital thesis is eventually sent to Proquest/University Microfilms International for cataloguing in the ProQuest Dissertations & Theses (PQDT) database, and for transmission to Library and Archives Canada.
 As part of their T-Space submission, students will also be required to submit a Library of Canada Archives Theses Non-Exclusive License form to the TST AD Office (bottom of this page).

 Students will be required to pay a $25 administrative fee.
-The fee is paid directly to the Toronto School of Theology by cheque or visa (cash is not accepted).
+The fee is paid directly to the Toronto School of Theology by cheque, PayPal or visa credit card (cash is not accepted).
 Click here for payment options.

 Should you have further questions regarding this revised policy, please contact the Advanced Degree Administrator, 416-978-4050.